jahabeebs/code-the-hidden-language-book-notes/notes.md

         Positions of each digit correspond to powers of 16 65,536 & 4,096 & 256 & 16 & 1
             9A48Ch = 9 * 16^4 + A * 16^3...

+Chapter 13: From ASCII to Unicode
+    Codes vs. binary
+        Morse code is variable bit-length code because characters require different # of bits Braille is strictly a 6-bit code but uses shift codes\
+    Shift codes
+        Show up in early binary--they change the meaning of the following characters Called Baudot code and was used for sending and receiving telegrams Baudot code
+        Transmission speeds of binary data can be called baud rates Baudot code often used in teletypewriter--similar to typewriter but w/30 keys and spacebar Baudot code is 5 bits so only 32 codes
+    ASCII code (7 bits) replaced Baudot code
+        American Standard Code for Information Interchange
+        Most important standard in computer industry--affects all text on a computer Includes the characters of a keyboard basically (including uppercase) Add 20h to code for an uppercase letter to convert to lowercase ASCII has 95 graphic characters with visual representation ASCII has 33 control characters with no visual representation but w/functions Most are for typewriters but also includes tab, backspace, etc.
+        Extended ASCII character set contains 256 characters rather than just 128 Files are collections of bytes identified by a name ASCII character files have txt (plain text) filename extension Fancy text like italics is formatted text or rich text ASCII technically 7-bit code but stored as 8-bit values because of computer architecture HTML is most popular rich-text format
+        Adds formatting to plain text by using markup or tags Uses normal ASCII characters for markup so technically is also a plain-text file ASCII compatibility issues
+        Multiple incompatible double-byte character sets
+        Some characters (like normal ASCII characters) are represented by 1-byte codes Thousands of ideographs are represented by 2-byte codes Unicode (16-bit code) developed as alternative to ASCII First 128 characters are same as ASCII characters Standard way to indicate is prefacing value with capital U and a plus sign U+0041 is character 'A'
+    Big-endian vs little-endian machines
+        Some computers read most significant byte (big end) first Other computers read least significant byte first Unicode defines character called byte order mark (U+FEFF) to specify order Unicode had to expand beyond 16 bits to include more symbols and extinct scripts Unicode now a 21-bit code with values through U+10FFFF Several methods defined for storing and transmitting Unicode text Called Unicode transformation formats (UTFs)
+        Most straightforward UTF is UTF-32
+            All Unicode characters defined as 32-bit values Downside is uses a lot of space (11 bits wasted) UTF-16 defines characters w/2 bytes
+            Characters above U+FFFF are defined w/4 bytes Most important UTF is UTF-8 which is in 97% of webpages Notepad and TextEdit save files in UTF-8 by default Biggest advantage is it's backward compatible with ASCII Identifying bytes when decoded
+                Byte begins w/0: 7-bit ASCII code
+                Byte begins w/10: part of sequence of bytes representing multi-byte character code Bytes begins w/at least two 1 bits: first byte of multibyte character code
 </pre>